Your blood glucose can provide powerful insights that empower you to fine-tune your diet and move towards your goals.

 Many people find their blood glucose rises more after dinner, which indicates their energy stores are overfilled.
 As a result, they may benefit from reducing the size of their dinner and prioritising larger meals earlier in the day when their energy tanks are more depleted.

 The rise in glucose after you eat is more a reflection of what you ate.
-On the contrary, your fasting blood glucose and glucose before meals gives you an indication of your metabolic health and whether you are over-fuelling throughout the day.
+On the contrary, your fasting blood glucose and glucose before meals is an indication of your metabolic health and whether you are over-fuelling throughout the day.

 Most people won’t need to be too concerned about their post-meal blood glucose if they focus on nutrient-dense whole foods, which typically don’t contain refined grains or added sugars.